Facial Retraining – Case Studies

-R.R. is a 53 year old male CEO of an advertising agency who underwent resection of a right, 3.5 mm acoustic neuroma in 3/86.
-Facial nerve was reported to be intact post-operatively.
+R.R. is a 53-year-old male CEO of an advertising agency who underwent resection of a right, 3.5 mm acoustic neuroma in 3/86.
+The facial nerve was reported to be intact post-operatively.
 The patient experienced complete right facial paralysis which persisted until 15 months post-op, at which time facial neuromuscular retraining was initiated.
 Initial evaluation revealed a flaccid paralysis with decreased resting tone, eye closure (medial and lateral tarsorrhaphies had been performed), volitional and spontaneous facial movements.
 Trace movement was observed in the right cheek musculature.
 (Figures 4, A-D)

 Initial clinic visit was 4 days (total 12 hours) during which time evaluation was completed and the home program was developed.
 Surface EMG feedback was utilized to evaluate and train minimal, symmetrical facial movements.
 Clinic treatment sessions (3-4 hours in duration) were conducted approximately every 8 weeks during the first year, quarterly during the second year and only twice during the third year of treatment.

 During the course of treatment, gradual increases occurred in excursion of movement.
 The patient developed minimal synkinesis during year two.
 During year three, spontaneous occurrence of new motor patterns was noted.
 Eye closure had improved sufficiently to partially reverse the tarsorrhaphies.
 On average, voluntary movements increased from 10% to 80% (Figures 4, E-H).

 In a follow up meeting two years after completing treatment, the patient and his wife felt that function continued to improve although he no longer practiced the exercises.
 The patient was extremely motivated and compliant with the daily home program throughout the entire three-year course of neuromuscular retraining and was extremely pleased with the overall result.